JuliaFinance/Currencies.jl/README.md

 [![Build Status](https://travis-ci.org/JuliaFinance/Currencies.jl.svg?branch=master)](https://travis-ci.org/JuliaFinance/Currencies.jl)
 [![Build status](https://ci.appveyor.com/api/projects/status/chnj7xc6r0deux92/branch/master?svg=true)](https://ci.appveyor.com/project/EricForgy/currencies-jl/branch/master)

-This is a primordial package for the JuliaFinance ecosytem.
-It provides bare singleton types based on standard ISO 4167 currency codes to be used primarily for dispatch in other JuliaFinance packages together with five methods:
+This is a core package for the JuliaFinance ecosytem.

+It provides bare singleton types based on the standard ISO 4167 3-character alpha codes to be used primarily for dispatch in other JuliaFinance packages together with five methods:

-- `symbol`: The symbol of the currency.
+- `symbol`: The 3-character symbol of the currency.
 - `currency`: The singleton type instance for a particular currency symbol
 - `name`: The full name of the currency.
 - `code`: The ISO 4167 code for the currency.